vipulnaik/diet-exercise-health/notes/2021-06-25-pfizer-covid-vaccine-dose-2.md

 A reading at 7:26 PM came to 101.6 degrees Fahrenheit and a reading at 8:04 PM came to 100.3 degrees Fahrenheit.

+I was feeling sleepy by around 8:52 PM.
+I took a reading that came to 100.1 degrees Fahrenheit, then I lay down in bed to sleep.

+I got up twice shortly after, to urinate, once at around 9:25 PM and once at around 11:29 PM.
+I took a temperature reading at 11:29 PM that came to 99.0 degrees Fahrenheit.

+## Sunday June 27

+I reached a semi-awake state around 5:30 AM.
+I took a temperature reading at 5:37 AM that came to 99.6 degrees Fahrenheit.
+I got more fully awake at 6:54 AM, when my temperature reading came to 99.3 degrees Fahrenheit.